readex-eu/readex-docker/README.md

 ## readex-docker
-This repository provides a docker file that enables you to create a READEX docker image.
+This repository provides a docker file that enables you to create a docker image to use the READEX tool suite (www.readex.eu).

 ### Steps to create docker image:
 1. Install [Docker](https://www.docker.com/).